 Medical grade laser hair removal machine

-At present, medical grade laser hair removal machine has three primary laser technologies available.
-Thse include as follows:
+At present, medical-grade laser hair removal machine has three primary laser technologies available.
+These include as follows:

 - ND: YAG Laser (1064 nm) – used to treat darker skin types with coarse hair.

 Within these machines are brand names like Alma, Cynosure, Candela, and Lumenis.
 Among the three respected brands just mentioned, The Aesthetics Centre uses Alma, Candela, and Lumenis to deliver safe and highly satisfying results.
 The laser system used is selected by the doctor and depends on your skin type and hair texture.

 For years, laser hair removal has been constantly compared with IPL in terms of effectiveness or efficiency.
 Most patients respond well to laser hair removal, and a lot of experts suggest that the former is a better option as well, but there are always exceptions to the case.
 However, it is still quite rare for individuals to be unresponsive to laser depilation.

 Medical-grade lasers work by emitting one single wavelength of light which results in maximized laser penetration to the targeted area.
 The light emitted is absorbed by the pigment in the hair, concentrating on the hair shaft.
 This causes the hair to be eliminated without harming the skin or follicles.